 Daniel says: ‘We know that space is charged with energies and contains particles of very real matter.
 Our relationship to Nature, to natural space, to each other and to the environments we live in are thematics that repeat and recycle in my work.
 Human beings are standing wave patterns of energy – we are complex harmonics – our bodies seem solid, but from another frequency, we might look like filaments of light transmitting as energy fields.
 Ultimately our physical bodies are the products of wave actions in space.
 Space is porous, biomorphic.’
 Read more in this Q&A with Belton.

-Composer and electronics: Corrina Bonshek (Australia)
+Composer: Corrina Bonshek (Australia)

-Digital Media: Daniel Belton and Good Company Arts (New Zealand)
+Visual Media: Daniel Belton and Good Company Arts (New Zealand)

 Dec 2018.
 Research funded by Creative NZ, RADF City of Gold Coast Activate.
 Inkind support from HOTA and Glassmedia Group.

 May-September 2019.
 In development at HOTA’s The Space as part of HOTA – Creative Development Fund.

 Available for performance in 2020

 See previous collaboration between Corrina Bonshek & Jasmine Chen.